The Yellow Wallpaper

 The story is written as a collection of journal entries narrated in the first person.
 The journal was written by a woman whose physician husband has rented an old mansion for the summer.
-Forgoing other rooms in the house, the couple moves into the upstairs nursery.
+Forgoing other rooms in the house, the husband confines the woman to an upstairs nursery.
 As a form of treatment, the husband forbids the journal writer from working or writing, and encourages her to eat well and get plenty of air so that she can recuperate from what he calls a "temporary nervous depression – a slight hysterical tendency", a common diagnosis in women at the time.
 As the reader continues through the journal entries, they experience the writer's gradual descent into madness with nothing better to do than observe the peeling yellow wallpaper in her room.

+The story has been the subject of extensive feminist and psychoanalytic criticism and is often compared to Sylvia Plath’s The Bell Jar for its depiction of mental illness, gendered expectations, and the search for agency.
+More recent interpretations have also explored the story through an ecogothic lens, emphasizing the unsettling role of the natural and domestic environment in shaping the protagonist's psychological breakdown.